-Adverse Drug Reaction "Adverse drug reaction" or "ADR" means response to medicines which is noxious and unintended that occurs at doses normally used for the prophylaxis, diagnosis, or therapy of disease or for the restoration, correction or modification of physiological function.
+"A day and day and day and day and a "Adverse drug reaction" or "ADR" means response to medicines which is noxious and unintended that occurs at doses normally used for the prophylaxis, diagnosis, or therapy of disease or for the restoration, correction or modification of physiological function.
 A response in this context means that a causal relationship between a medicinal product and an adverse event is at least a reasonable possibility.
 An adverse reaction, in contrast to an adverse event, is characterized by the fact that a causal relationship between a medicinal product and an occurrence is suspected; OR In the pre-approval clinical experience with a new therapeutic goods or its new usages, particularly as the therapeutic dose(s) may not be established: all noxious and unintended responses to a medicinal product related to any dose should be considered adverse drug reactions.
-The phrase responses to a medicinal product means that a causal relationship between a medicinal product and an adverse event is at least a reasonable possibility, i.e. the relationship cannot be ruled out.
+The phrase responses to a medicinal product and an adverse event is at least a reasonable possibility, i.e. the relationship cannot be ruled out.
 Regarding marketed medicinal products: a response to a drug which is noxious and unintended and which occurs at doses normally used in man for prophylaxis, diagnosis, or therapy of diseases or for modification of physiological function.
-Adverse Event "Adverse event" or "AE" means any untoward medical occurrence in a patient or clinical investigation subject administered a medicine and which does not necessarily have a causal relationship with this treatment; OR Any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.
+"Adverse event" or "AE" means any untoward medical occurrence in a patient or clinical investigation subject administered a medicine and which does not necessarily have a causal relationship with this treatment; OR Any untoward medical occurrence in a patient or clinical investigation subject administered a pharmaceutical product and which does not necessarily have a causal relationship with this treatment.
 An adverse event (AE) can therefore be any unfavorable and unintended sign (including an abnormal laboratory finding), symptom, or disease temporally associated with the use of a medicinal (investigational) product, whether or not related to the medicinal (investigational) product.
-Applicable Regulatory Requirement(s) DRAP Act, 2012 Bio-Study Rules, 2017 DRAP's Guidelines on Conduct of Clinical Research in Pakistan Latest ICH-GCP Guidelines.
-Audit A systematic and independent examination of trial related activities and documents to determine whether the evaluated trial related activities were conducted, and the data were recorded, analyzed and accurately reported according to the protocol, sponsor's Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and other applicable regulatory requirement(s).
-Audit Certificate A declaration of confirmation by the auditor that an audit has taken place.
-Audit Report A written evaluation by the Sponsor's or Regulatory Authority's auditor of the results of the audit.
-Audit Trail Documentation that allows reconstruction of the course of Audit.
-Blinding/Masking A procedure in which one or more parties to the trial are kept unaware of the treatment/intervention assignment(s).
+DRAP Act, 2012 Bio-Study Rules, 2017 DRAP's Guidelines on Conduct of Clinical Research in Pakistan Latest ICH-GCP Guidelines.
+A systematic and independent examination of trial related activities and documents to determine whether the evaluated trial related activities were conducted, and the data were recorded, analyzed and accurately reported according to the protocol, sponsor's Standard Operating Procedures (SOPs), Good Clinical Practice (GCP), and other applicable regulatory requirement(s).
+A declaration of confirmation by the auditor that an audit has taken place.
+A written evaluation by the Sponsor's or Regulatory Authority's auditor of the results of the audit.
+Documentation that allows reconstruction of the course of Audit.
+A procedure in which one or more parties to the trial are kept unaware of the treatment/intervention assignment(s).
 Single-blinding usually refers to the subject(s) being unaware, and double blinding usually refers to the subject(s), investigator(s), monitor, and, in some cases, data analyst(s) being unaware of the treatment/intervention assignment(s).